 To test the role of RALF in fungal virulence, a population of transformants was generated, and two independent PH-1∆FgRALF gene deletion mutants (1 and 8) were selected for further analysis.
 Molecular characterisation of the selected mutants is shown in Fig. 3A-C. No statistically significant differences were observed in in vitro fungal growth when grown on rich media (PDA) between wild type and the two PH-1∆FgRALF (1) and (8) strains (Fig. 3E).
 Colony colour, conidia spore morphology and spore germination rates were indistinguishable between wild-type and mutant strains.

 The wild type and the two FgRALF-deleted strains were tested for infectivity and disease formation in wheat floral tissue using the fully susceptible cv.
 Bobwhite via point inoculation.
-In two independent experiments, using six ears per strain, no reduction in initial infection or FHB symptoms development were observed compared to the wild type (Fig. 3C and E).
+In two independent experiments, using six spikes per strain, no reduction in initial infection or FHB symptoms development were observed compared to the wild type (Fig. 3C and E).
 In two further pathogenicity test, F. graminearum strain PH-1wt and PH-1∆FgRALF (1) and (8) were spray-inoculated into Arabidopsis (Ler-0) floral tissue using the method previously described (Urban et al., 2002).
 No significant differences in disease phenotype were observed (Fig. S1).

 Agrobacterium-mediated expression of FgRALF in Nicotiana benthamiana and N. tabacum